MakChan/blog-flask/README.md

     `python blog.py`

-6. Open the browser and got to the following link.
+6. Open the browser and go to to the following link.

     `localhost:5000`